 This page will be updated by January 31st.

-The 28th meeting of the Spacecraft Plasma Interaction Network in Europe (SPINE) is foreseen to take in the first half of June 2021 (online + ESTEC conference room TBD).
+The 28th meeting of the Spacecraft Plasma Interaction Network in Europe (SPINE) will take place on the 8th-10th of June 2021 (online + ESTEC conference room TBD).

 This SPINE workshop is an open forum on new research and technological results, needs and plans in the area of spacecraft plasma interactions.